songsickk/web-study/README.md

-#kokoa clone 2023
+# kokoa clone 2023

-html/css go better
+html/css are so much fun!!!